ZLOCRAX/Android-opsec/README.md

 Randomising your mac allows the number that can be used to locate your device in networks to be different every time you have an internet connection rather than your device info and company shown it will show a random one instead like sometimes your device could be a fridge.

 Step2(DDG):
-Please go into DDG if you haven't set it up yet please do so (also if i suggest making this your main browser as they truly do protect and secure your browsing with 0 hidden trackers) after setting up DDG click the 3 dots then click app tracking then enable please go into vpn settings in network and internet then enable always on vpn.
+Please go into DDG if you haven't set it up yet please do so (also i suggest making this your main browser as they truly do protect and secure your browsing with 0 hidden trackers) after setting up DDG click the 3 dots then click app tracking then enable please go into vpn settings in network and internet then enable always on vpn.

 What this does:
 Any trackers aka data stealers hidden within applications you use will all be blocked, so anyone trying to phish for info and the applications company trackers that take your data and sell it to show you "3rd party ads"